 Channel Duty Guidance 2015

 At Greenmeadow Primary, we aim to support all our children so that they are happy, confident individuals who develop into positive learners and members of both the school and the wider community.
 We recognise that all people can have times when they feel that they need additional support to help achieve this for a variety of reasons.
+See also our well-being page for further information.

 All staff at Greenmeadow, teaching and non-teaching, have made a commitment to the Behaviour Policy and the Safeguarding Policy.
 These can be found in our Documents and Policies section.
 We have a clear emphasis on encouraging children to express any concerns that they have to someone whom they choose - teachers, non -teaching staff and the Headteacher.